loresoft/loresoft.github.io/content/post/2009-07-17-SvnBackup-Backup-Tool-For-Subversion-Repositories.md

----
-layout: post
-dateCreated: 7/17/2009 4:24:00 PM
-title: SvnBackup - Backup Tool For Subversion Repositories
-tags:
-- SvnTools
-- subversion
----
++++
+date = '2009-07-17T16:24:00-05:00'
+title = 'SvnBackup - Backup Tool For Subversion Repositories' url = 'SvnBackup-Backup-Tool-For-Subversion-Repositories' tags = ['svn-tools', 'subversion', 'backup'] categories = ['Tools'] author = 'LoreSoft' description = 'Command line backup tool for Subversion repositories with hotcopy and folder management features.'
++++

 #### Overview

 The SvnBackup command line tool is used to create backup copies of your [subversion](http://subversion.tigris.org/) repositories.
 The source code is the life blood of your application.
 Keeping the source repository backed up is major part in keeping your team going in case something goes wrong with your repository.

 #### Features

 * Backup repository using hotcopy command
 * Backup folder management
 * Support repository parent directory
 * Keep x number of backups
 * Compress backups

 #### Backup Process